-On the one hand, the Foundation's Portfolio investment time horizon should be infinite, since the Foundation is expected to exist in perpetuity.
-On the other hand, the purpose of the Trust Fund is to provide, over time, a steady and sustainable distribution of funds to the community.
-The investment objectives and target policy portfolio of the Foundation seeks the appropriate balance between these conflicting time horizons.
+The Foundation's Portfolio investment time horizon should be infinite, since the Foundation is expected to exist in perpetuity.
+However, the purpose of the Trust Fund is to provide, a steady and sustainable distribution of funds to the community.
+The investment objectives and target policy portfolio of the Foundation seeks the appropriate balance between these priorities.